opinionscience/EUInstruct/README.md

 This project strives to compile the available instruction dataset for European languages, in the spirit of supporting a wider multilingual ecosystem of open source LLMs.
 This include two major collections:
 * Original instructions in 28 European languages identified through lang_detect.
 * Translated instructions in a smaller selections of European languages.

+As a caveat, **instructions are not yet deduplicated**.
+Since we have merged different sources, redundancies are likely.
+We will proceed to create a deduplicated version once we have finished collecting all the main sources.

 ## Structure
 All the original datasets have been normalized following the established structure of Alpaca-style datasets (instruction, output and, when available, input).
 The files are structured by languages rather than provenance.
 EUinstruct can consequently be used to train a language-specific LLM or a multilingual LLM when relevant.
 For instance a "Swiss LLM" could cross the German-speaking, French-speaking and Italian-speaking dataset.